 - You will be age 22 or older on the first day of the semester you are exempt.

-- You only intend to enroll in Distance Education courses ONLY must submit the petition for a waiver available here - Petition to Waive Bacterial Meningitis Vaccination Requirement for Distance Education Enrollment ONLY.
-Link the Petition to Waive pdf to this please.
+- You only intend to enroll in Distance Education/Online courses ONLY, you must submit the petition for a waiver available here - Petition to Waive Bacterial Meningitis Vaccination Requirement for Distance Education Enrollment ONLY.

 - You cannot take the vaccine because it would be injurious to your health and well-being.
 Provide an affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician's opinion, the vaccination required would be injurious to the health and well-being of the student.

 - You decline the vaccine due to reasons of conscience, including a religious belief.
 Students attending community college or public junior college may generate and print a conscientious exemption affidavit for the bacterial meningitis vaccine requirement online Exemption from Meningococcal Vaccination Requirement for Reasons of Conscience.
 On the online form, please select other as the institution and enter the college name: Lamar State College Orange and then print the form and email, mail, or hand-deliver.

 Lamar State College Orange

 Admissions & Records

 - You should not attempt to register with Med+Proctor as a LSCO student before you’re admitted.

 - You will not be allowed to register for classes until you provide proof of vaccination.